 Our MTSS/RTI process is our strategy that we implement to provide opportunities for struggling students to meet challenging academic standards.
-Classroom teachers and the school counselor provide quality Tier 1 instruction for all students as well as Tier 2 interventions for students who are identified as needing extra support.
+Classroom teachers and the school counselor provide quality Tier 1 instruction for all students as well as Tier 2 interventions for students who are identified as needing extra support in subject areas and/or social emotional learning.
 We have an academic interventionist and a behavior coach who provide Tier 3 interventions for students who are significantly behind the average expectations and standards.
 The interventions we provide address skill gaps and are intended to help students make growth toward meeting state academic standards.
-Teachers are provided with programs and resources that are used as part of the intervention process.
 Data is also collected in classrooms based on student performance and proficiency with state standards.